-- 3 The Proposed Action involves the provision of temporary shelter for up to 20,000 Afghan - 4 evacuees constructed upon the former Nenninger Balloon site Facility 13850, Facility 92021 and - 5 its surrounding land not to exceed 250 acres of disturbance, and a reception facility, building - 6 105.
+3 The Proposed Action involves the provision of temporary shelter for up to 20,000 Afghan

+4 evacuees constructed upon the former Nenninger Balloon site Facility 13850, Facility 92021 and

+- 5 its surrounding land not to exceed 250 acres of disturbance, and a reception facility, building - 6 105.
 Facilities will include existing buildings and establishment of new temporary shelters (e.g., - 7 a tent city).
 Figures 2-1 through Figure 2-8 detail the proposed site and constraining factors.
-Up - 8 to 5,000 support personnel would support OAW operations at HAFB as part of the Proposed - 9 Action.
-These support personnel will be housed in temporary shelters at former Wherry Housing - site and operate from buildings 45 and 908 for administrative functions (Figure 2-3). - 11 The DAF initially coordinated with DoS to provide temporary shelter for Afghan evacuees. - 12 Enduring operations will be coordinated through DHS to facilitate temporary shelter for a - minimum of 180 days up to 18 months.
-The DAF would award a support contract and utilize - limited support personnel to support the Proposed Action. - 15 The Proposed Action includes the following onsite modifications: - Construction of ingress/egress, temporary shelters and perimeter fence not to exceed 250 acres of disturbance for housing Afghan evacuees - Utilities connections, as applicable - 19 The Proposed Action area, would provide sufficient support structures, construction laydown - area, and security fencing to separate the temporary facilities from other areas and functions at - 21 HAFB.
-DAF in coordination with DHS would be responsible for adherence to all applicable - 22 local, state, and federal regulations associated with implementation of the Proposed Action. - 23 Construction efforts as part of the Proposed Action are estimated to require up to 30 days to - 24 reach full operational capabilities.
-Afghan evacuees and support personnel would begin arriving - on a timeline to be determined, but align with staging and construction timelines. - 26 The Proposed Action would implement the following actions to support the mission: - Site prep

-- Temporary shelter would be erected on a flat suitable site - Layer of sandbags, as appropriate, would be placed around exterior perimeter of each tent to control runoff where needed - There are some minor terrain irregularities in the areas proposed for temporary shelter facilities, those would be filled or graded to control runoff and/or ponding - Gravel areas/walkways would remain in place after conclusion of the effort - Electric generators would be stationed as necessary for power distribution/ connections and ease of access for servicing - Temporary shelters for arriving individuals, support personnel, logistics processes and supplies management would be built - Lodging Operations/Billeting Desk and Operations

-1 • Processing Center

-2 • Transportation (busses / vans)

-3 Transition of Afghan Special Immigration to sponsors

-4 • Temporary facilities

-5 • Facilities & stand-alone utilities (hauling water, hauling sewage, electrical

-6 production/generation)

-7 Fencing around compound

-8 Hygiene, meals, and Basic Life Services

-9 • Showers/shaves/latrines

-10 Accommodations

-11 Meal service

-12 Laundry service

-13 Refuse collection/removal

-14 Custodial services in common areas

-15 Medical Services

-16 Religious support

-17 COVID Testing

-18 Child and youth services

-19 • Public Affairs

-20 • Retail (purchase of necessities - Afghan considerate)

-21 • Barber services

-22 • Linens, pillows, blankets, towels, hygiene kits

-23 • Grounds maintenance

-24 • Pest management

-25 • Dust mitigation/control

-26 • Site security

-27
+Up

+8 to 5,000 support personnel would support OAW operations at HAFB as part of the Proposed

+9 Action.
+These support personnel will be housed in temporary shelters at former Wherry Housing

+10 site and operate from buildings 45 and 908 for administrative functions (Figure 2-3).

+11 The DAF initially coordinated with DoS to provide temporary shelter for Afghan evacuees.

+12 Enduring operations will be coordinated through DHS to facilitate temporary shelter for a

+13 minimum of 180 days up to 18 months.
+The DAF would award a support contract and utilize

+- 14 limited support personnel to support the Proposed Action. - 15 The Proposed Action includes the following onsite modifications: - Construction of ingress/egress, temporary shelters and perimeter fence not to exceed 250 acres of disturbance for housing Afghan evacuees - 18 Utilities connections, as applicable - 19 The Proposed Action area, would provide sufficient support structures, construction laydown

+20 area, and security fencing to separate the temporary facilities from other areas and functions at

+21 HAFB.
+DAF in coordination with DHS would be responsible for adherence to all applicable

+22 local, state, and federal regulations associated with implementation of the Proposed Action.

+23 Construction efforts as part of the Proposed Action are estimated to require up to 30 days to

+24 reach full operational capabilities.
+Afghan evacuees and support personnel would begin arriving

+- 25 on a timeline to be determined, but align with staging and construction timelines. - 26 The Proposed Action would implement the following actions to support the mission: - 27 Site prep28 Temp - Temporary shelter would be erected on a flat suitable site - Layer of sandbags, as appropriate, would be placed around exterior perimeter of each tent to control runoff where needed - Gravel walkways would be installed in grid pattern in between tent areas to control erosion, and mud - There are some low areas that would be built up with gravel to control ponding, muddy areas - Gravel areas/walkways would be removed at the conclusion - Electric generators would be sited in proximity to electric utility lines across the site, as needed - 38 Temporary Shelters/Logistics/Processing/Temporary Construction - • Lodging Operations/Billeting Desk and Operations

+- 1 Processing Center • 2

+- Transportation (busses / vans)

+- Transition of Afghan Special Immigration to sponsors •

+- 4 Temporary facilities •

+- 5 • Facilities & stand-alone utilities (hauling water, hauling sewage, electrical 6 production/generation)

+- 7 • Fencing around compound

+- 8 • Hygiene, meals, and Basic Life Services

+- 9 • Showers/shaves/latrines

+- 10 • Accommodations

+- 11 • Meal service

+- 12 • Laundry service

+- Refuse collection/removal 13

+- Custodial services in common areas 14

+- Medical Services 15

+- 16 • Religious support

+- 17 • COVID Testing

+- Child and youth services 18

+- 19 • Public Affairs

+- 20 • Retail (purchase of necessities - Afghan considerate)

+- 21 • Barber services

+- 22 • Linens, pillows, blankets, towels, hygiene kits

+- Grounds maintenance 23

+- 24 • Pest management

+- 25 • Dust mitigation/control

+- Site security 26 •

+- 27